 - Any debts in a Chapter 13 bankruptcy will stop accruing interest and late fees.
 Debt consolidation will often require you to pay accumulating late fees and interest.

 - The terms of your bankruptcy and your rights are protected by U.S. law.
 It is much harder to enforce your debt consolidation agreement.

 Many of these agencies will argue that a bankruptcy will do more damage to your credit than debt consolidation.
 While it is true that a bankruptcy will remain on your credit report, it is usually looked at more favorably than a person who continues to accrue late payments or has defaulted on home loans, car loans and other lines of credit.

 Contact the Law Offices of Nathan Erlich, P.C.

 Learn more information about debt consolidation vs. bankruptcy protection and how you can protect your rights.
-Contact our firm to speak with an attorney at our main office in Forest Hills, Queens, or at our other locations throughout New York City.
-Call toll free at 877-518-7581.
+Contact our firm to speak with an attorney at our main office in Forest Hills, Queens by calling toll free at 877-518-7581.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.